Swiss Alps

 lead to the memorial.

-Many names on the markers were from the midwest.
+Many names on the crosses were from the Midwest.

 Medal of Honor recipients